 When Capt.
 William “Bill” Byrnes, who also served as a guard at San Quentin, was tapped to lead Gen. Kibbe’s Rangers in 1859, the doctor joined as well.
 His services proved valuable, according to military leadership.
 The Rangers were part of the state military, similar to today’s California National Guard.
-According to military records, they were nicknamed “Kibbe Rangers” but official were the First Brigade, Sixth Division California Militia.
+According to military records, they were nicknamed “Kibbe Rangers” but officially were the First Brigade, Sixth Division California Militia, under General William Kibbe.

-“The Surgeon of my command, Dr. A.W.
-Taliaferro, deserves to be especially noticed.
-Under all circumstances, and at all times, requiring the exercise of his skill, he was found to more than equal to the delicate and responsible duties of his profession.
+“The Surgeon of my command, Taliaferro, deserves to be especially noticed.
+Under all circumstances, and at all times, requiring the exercise of his skill, he was found to more than equal to the duties of his profession.
 His efforts were in every case, attended with eminent success, which is, perhaps, the highest compliment that could be paid to his acknowledged scientific talents and attainments.
 The expedition was singularly fortunate in its exemption from casualties.
-Not a single life was lost, and the wounded all recovered,” wrote Gen. Kibbe in his report to the Legislature.
+Not a single life was lost, and the wounded all recovered,” Kibbe wrote in his report to the Legislature.

-After a decade of working with the inmates at San Quentin, he left the job in 1863 to focus on his private practice but he was still considered a “visiting physician” at the prison as late as 1870.
+After a decade of working at San Quentin, he left the job in 1863 to focus on his private practice but he was still considered a “visiting physician” at the prison as late as 1870.

 Shot in the dark

-He was known to riding late into the night to take care of sick residents.
+He was known for riding late into the night to take care of sick residents.
 In 1874, Taliaferro even took a bullet while on a nighttime ride.

-“Our citizens were thrown into a state of great excitement and indignation, at a little past 9 o’clock on Monday evening, by the arrival of Dr. A. W. Taliaferro, with a severe pistol wound in his left arm, his steed panting and foaming, and himself faint and feverish from loss of blood and excitement.
-The doctor had been out to Mr. Mailliard’s on a friendly errand, and, as is his wont, had indulged in a game of chess with the agreeable hostess of the Mailliard manse. … The ride home promised to be a delightful one, and rider and steed were enjoying the descent of the eastern slope of White’s Hill, when suddenly the doctor was aware of a presence on his left, and instantly a pistol was fired at him, the ball entering his arm.
-Obeying his first impulse, he spurred up his horse for flight, expecting more shots in the rear, but no more were fired.
+“A little past 9 o’clock on Monday evening, Taliaferro (arrived) with a severe pistol wound in his left arm, his steed panting and foaming, and himself faint and feverish from loss of blood.
+The doctor had been out to Mailliard’s on a friendly errand, and indulged in a game of chess.
+(While heading home), the doctor (became) aware of a presence on his left, and a pistol was fired, the ball entering his arm.
+He spurred up his horse for flight, expecting more shots, but no more were fired.
 An examination of the wound revealed that the doctor had a very narrow escape with his life.
 The ball struck his arm on the back or outside, caromed up the bone, and out at the shoulder.
-Had it struck an inch or so further forward it must have pierced the arm and entered the heart,” reported the Marin Journal, March 26, 1874.
+Had it struck (elsewhere in his arm, it would have) entered the heart,” reported the Marin Journal, March 26, 1874.

 The townsfolk formed a posse and began combing the countryside, looking for the gunman.
 One of those searching was A.C.
 McAllister, who joined the guard line at San Quentin a year later.